madewithdevelopment/RecipeSharingPlatform/README.md

 ## License

-This project is for academic purposes under [Your College/University].
+This project is for academic purposes under Galgotias University .

 ---